International Certificate of Competence (ICC) Introduction

 What length boat am I able to pilot with the ICC?
 Currently the ICC is valid generally up to 24m but this does vary from country to country.
 Please check carefully the ‘Resolution 40’ table which this link takes you to.

 I want to cruise inland Germany, is the ICC accepted there?
-This link takes you to the ‘Resolution 40’ list of countries and details the licencing/competency requirements locally.
+This link takes you to the latest UNECE meeting minutes.
+For Germany please see note 38.

 Who can apply for an ICC?
 How to apply for and renew your ICC.